OrsonTyphanel93/Detection-of-backdoor-attacks-in-the-audio-domain-AI-Cybersecurity-Defense-/README.md

 ## Feedback

-the full simulation code of the article will be available after acceptance, if I forget to make it public after acceptance contact me
+The full simulation code of the article will be available after acceptance, if I forget to make it public after acceptance contact me